GabrielSlima/blog/articles/software-development-life-cycle.md

     <h4>Implementation or coding</h4>
     <p>
         Once the hihg level (software's architecture)
-        and low level (algorithms and components) desings are accomplished on the desing phase, the solution is translated to code.
-In other words, the object-oriented program desinged is created.
+        and low level (algorithms and components) designs are accomplished on the design phase, the solution is translated to code.
+In other words, the object-oriented program designed is created.
     </p>
     <h4>Testing and Deploy</h4>
     <p>